GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-4-abstractions.md

 };
 ```

-`Pipeline` is supposed to be an immutable object, there fore all relevant fields are `private`, so that you cant accidentally set them from outside.
+`Pipeline` is supposed to be an immutable object, therefore all relevant fields are `private`, so that you can't accidentally set them from outside.
 Only `PipelineFactory` will be able to access those fields, as its creating them.
 Also `DeviceContext` can access them too, as it needs these to set the actual state/values.

 We also create `Pipeline.cpp` with the following content: